-WPA (Wi-Fi Protected Access)
+WPATM (Wi-Fi Protected AccessTM)

-WPA (Wi-Fi Protected Access) is a new Wi-Fi standard that was designed to improve upon the security features of WEP.
+WPA is a new Wi-Fi standard that was designed to improve upon the security features of WEP.
 To use WPA security, the drivers and software of your wireless equipment must be upgraded to support WPA.
 These updates will be found on the wireless vendor's website.
-There are two types of WPA security, WPA-PSK (no server) and WPA (with radius server).
+There are two types of WPA security: WPA-PSK (no server) and WPA2.